 Whether you use ambient room temperatures, a nighttime heat bulb, or a CHE (see what that looks like and costs here), night temps are often as important as day temps.

 Speaking of night and day, make sure your lighting and heat are on timers.
 12 hours on and 12 hours off is ideal.
-Don’t leave it to family members to remember to turn lights on and off.
+Don’t leave it to family members to remember to turn the lights on and off.
 Automation is your best friend here!

-If you don’t currently have your lighting set up on timers stop reading now and head over to Amazon to buy one of these all in one timer/power strips.
+If you don’t currently have your lighting set up on timers stop reading now and head over to Amazon to buy one of these all-in-one timer/power strips.
 You’ll thank us once you have one!

 The other is to use a mercury vapor bulb (MVB) that combines both basking and UV duties in one bulb.
 If you go this route, it is critical to follow published guidelines on how close the MVB bulb is to your basking spot.
 Too much UVB can also cause problems.